 Block 4-"Joint / Navy Planning Exercise" uses the knowledge gained in previous blocks and provides students with the tools, concepts, principles, doctrine and practical planning skills required to accomplish modern military tasks.
-The block begins with a session on the Adaptive Planning and Execution System (APEX).
+The block begins with a session on Adaptive Planning (AP).
 Students will then have the opportunity to apply the Navy/Joint Planning Process (NPP/JPP) using the fictional Borneo Case Study, a multi-session collaborative planning exercise (Commander's Estimate of the Situation).
 The sessions are intended as both an introduction to joint/navy planning as well as an opportunity for students to appreciate the integral role of Operational Art, naval/joint/combined operations, Service capabilities, joint/service doctrine, and contemporary operational issues in a realistic, complex practical planning exercise.
 The last summative assessment concludes this planning block.